 We will directly contact at least two of these referees via a 15 minute telephone interview to validate your knowledge, skills and experience.

-In order to meet the minimum threshold of complexity, the program reviewed must involve a minimum of five (5) related projects, concurrently performed.
+In order to meet the minimum threshold of complexity, the programs / portfolios you have led must involve a minimum of five (5) related projects, concurrently performed.
 At least three (3) of the projects must involve: